 - 31 December 2012 to 30 December 2013: report; media release

-- 31 December 2011 to 30 December 2012: report; media release (this report incorporates the results of the below report for 31 December year end only)
+- 31 December 2011 to 30 December 2012: report; media release (this report incorporates the results of the below report for the 31 December 2011 year end only)

 - 31 December 2011 year end only: report; media release

-The ASX Group's own policies on diversity can be viewed here.
+The ASX group's corporate policy on diversity can be viewed here.

-ASX has reported on diversity, including measurable objectives, progress towards achieving them and gender statistics for the organisation, since 2010.
+ASX has reported on diversity, including its measurable objectives, progress towards achieving them and gender statistics, since 2010.